 - Get moving.
 Exercise helps increase good cholesterol (HDL), which protects the heart, together with helping maintain a healthy BMI.
 Older adults should seek the advice of the doctor prior to starting or changing any physical exercise plan, but exercise is necessary for all ages and ability levels.

-For further tips and resources to help the seniors you love maintain heart health, contact the aging care team at Home With You Senior Care.
+For further tips and resources to help the seniors you love maintain heart health through healthy eating habits, contact the aging care team at Home With You Senior Care.
 We are happy to plan and prepare nourishing meals, do light housework, offer friendly companionship to brighten every day and minimize stress, and more.